JamesTheGiblet/Project-Text-to-CAD/README.md

 ## 1. Upper Arm Cuff Bracket (Week 1 Priority)

-Create upper arm cuff bracket:
+**Command:** `Create a gray box with width 12, height 4, depth 2.5 named "cuff".
+Then create a box with width 6, height 2, depth 0.8 named "flange" and move it to y 3.
+Then unite it with "cuff".`

 * Main body: gray box with width 12, height 4, depth 2.5
 * Servo attachment flange: rectangle with width 6, height 2, thickness 0.8
 * Padding channels: 2 grooves with width 1, depth 0.5 for foam
 * Velcro mounting tabs: 4 rectangles with width 2, height 1, thickness 0.3

-## 2. Elbow Joint Housing (Week 1 Priority)
+### 2. Elbow Joint Housing (Week 1 Priority)

-Make precision elbow joint housing:
+**Command:** `Create a black cylinder with radius 3.5 and height 2.8 named "housing".
+Then create a cylinder with radius 3.2, height 2.8 and cut it through "housing".
+Then create a cylinder with radius 2.8, height 2.8 and unite it with "housing".`

 * Main housing: black cylinder with radius 3.5 and height 2.8
 * Bearing races: 2 silver rings with outer radius 3.2, inner radius 2.8
 * Cable routing channels: 4 grooves with width 0.8, depth 0.5
 * Mounting boss: cylinder with radius 1.5 and height 1.2

-## 3. Motor Mount Bracket (Week 1)
+### 3. Motor Mount Bracket (Week 1)

-Generate servo motor mounting system:
+**Command:** `Create a gray box with width 4.5, height 6, depth 1.2 named "base".
+Then create a box with width 2, height 4, depth 2.5 and cut it through "base".`

 * Base plate: gray rectangle with width 4.5, height 6, thickness 1.2
 * Motor cavity: rectangular cutout with width 2, height 4, depth 2.5
 * Screw bosses: 4 cylinders with radius 0.3 and height 0.8
 * Cable management clips: 2 hooks with radius 0.5

-## 4. Control Electronics Box (Week 2)
+### 4. Control Electronics Box (Week 2)

-Create control system enclosure:
+**Command:** `Create a blue box with width 8, height 5, depth 3 named "box".
+Then create a box with width 7.8, height 4.8, depth 3 and cut it through "box".`

 * Main body: blue box with width 8, height 5, depth 3
 * Lid: gray plate with width 8.2, height 5.2, thickness 0.5